36 Capricorni

 36 Capricorni is a single, yellow-hued star in the southern constellation of Capricornus.
 It is visible to the naked eye with an apparent visual magnitude of +4.50.
 The distance to this star, as determined from an annual parallax shift of 19.06±0.29 mas, is around 171 light years.
 It is currently moving closer with a heliocentric radial velocity of −21 km/s, and will come within 44.58 pc in about 685,000 years ago.

 This is an evolved G-type giant star with a stellar classification of G7IIIb Fe–1, where the suffix notation indicates an underabundance of iron found in the spectrum.
-At the age of 2.4 billion years it has become a red clump giant, meaning it is generating energy through helium fusion at its core.
-It has an estimated 1.94 times the mass of the Sun and is radiating 44.7 times the Sun's luminosity from its photosphere at an effective temperature of 5,017 K.
+At the age of 770 million years it has become a red clump giant, meaning it is generating energy through helium fusion at its core.
+It has 2.26 times the mass of the Sun, but has expanded to 8.6 times its radius.
+It is radiating 43 times the Sun's luminosity from its photosphere at an effective temperature of 5,047 K.